Frequently Asked Questions

 Does DMC fundraise only for Tepeyac?

 No; Tepeyac is DMC’s primary program and is presently the only medical practice to receive DMC funds, but it is only a part of DMC’s work.
-Divine Mercy Care has 8 programs altogether:
+Divine Mercy Care also supports the works to inspire the next generation of pro-life medical practitioners

 Why does Divine Mercy Care support Tepeyac OB/GYN financially?

 Tepeyac OB/GYN needs the financial aid of DMC for a few reasons:

 - Tepeyac serves women in need.
 Approximately one in three pregnant patients are on some type of financial charity support.